adobong-sunog/cs50w_mail/README.md

 ## Setup
 > Python, [Git](https://git-scm.com) and [Django](https://www.djangoproject.com) must be installed on your computer.
-> Creating a virtual environment is optional, but it is usually better to do so if you know how
+> Creating a virtual environment is optional, but it is usually better to do so if you know how.

 Clone this repository
 ```